-Short assignments will be completed throughout the course.
-Assignments must be submitted via Moodle by 5pm on the dates due.
+4 short assignments will be completed throughout the course.
+Assignments must be submitted via Moodle by 11:55pm on the dates indicated in the Course Schedule.
 Late assignments will not be accepted.
 Details on each assignment will be available on Moodle.
-The assignments include:
+The assignments will include a case brief, legal research memo, court attendance & summary report and Bible & law insights.